Sunbird AI Assistant

 Pluggability of LLM Chat Model

-A chat model is a language model that uses chat messages as inputs and returns chat messages as outputs.
+A chat model is a language model that uses chat as inputs and returns chat messages as outputs.

 You can seamlessly leverage it within existing Sakhi API workflows with minimal code changes.